dalyhabit/media-install-script/README.md

 The device at the heart of this guide is the [Raspberry Pi Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), suggested to be the 4 or 8 GB version.
 The Pi is a low-power computing device running a fast ARM64 chip, and is able to serve multiple media streams simultaneously.

 #### MicroSD Card
-The MicroSD card can be any size above 32GB, which is the minimum recomendation for this guide.
-A U3/V30 speed rating is recomended for good filesystem performance.
+The MicroSD card can be any size above 32GB, which is the minimum recommendation for this guide.
+A U3/V30 speed rating is recommended for good filesystem performance.

 **Recommendation**: Sandisk Extreme microSDXC [32GB](https://amzn.to/3lU72Xm)/[64GB](https://amzn.to/3MYCYFY).

 #### Case, Fan & Power Supply
-The case is technically optional, but recomended to prevent desk accumulation.
-A fan or aluminum heat fin is recomended (ideally both) to dissappate the heat produced by the chip, especially if utilizing transcoding.
+The case is technically optional but is recommended to prevent dust accumulation.
+A fan or aluminum heat fin is recomended (ideally both) to dissipate the heat produced by the chip, especially if utilizing transcoding.
 Pick a power supply able to deliver at least 15 Watts.

 **Recommendation**: [iUniker Rasperry Pi Case & 17.5W Power Supply](https://amzn.to/38wB54A).

 #### External Hard Drive
 The MicroSD card is small and slow.
-For utilizing an external HDD as your main media and database storage, at least 4TB is recomended but you can never have too much disk space.
+For utilizing an external HDD as your main media and database storage, at least 4TB is recommended but you can never have too much disk space.
 I recommend buying at the top of your budget, because it is difficult to add more drives later.

 **Recommendation**: Western Digital Elements Desktop hard drive.
 Available in [4](https://amzn.to/3x4c2PT)/[6](https://amzn.to/3GpV0OU)/[8](https://amzn.to/3lPf2Jg)/[10](https://amzn.to/3lNK4Br)/[12](https://amzn.to/38qq8kP)/[14](https://amzn.to/3N3Jmfq)/[16](https://amzn.to/3wVSm0v)/[18](https://amzn.to/3a2X8Aj)TB options, they frequently go on sale and are fairly quiet.